 Condominium managers must complete the Fundamentals of Condominium Management and the Practice of Condominium Management and the accompanying exams to become eligible for licensing in Alberta.
 Those hoping to become a condominium manager broker must have two years of experience as a condominium manager within the last five, and complete the Condominium Manager Broker Program and the accompanying exam.

 Individuals wishing to get their condominium manager licence should review the list of Recognized Course Providers to find the courses that work best for their individual needs Individuals with conditional licences in condominium management can challenge the licensing exams without completing the education.
 However, the Residential Property Manager Industry Council recommends that conditional licensees complete the education before challenging the exam.
 Condominium management courses include:

 RECA’s exams are written at an exam centre/physical location.
 Learners have 3 months to write their exam once RECA has been notified by a course provider of their completion of the course.
-To book your exam, you must first complete your practice exam.
-Once you have completed your practice exam for the course that you’re taking, you will receive an email with next steps on how to book the exam.
+You will receive an email with next steps on how to book the exam.

 If you require exam accommodations due to exceptional circumstances, please contact email@example.com.
 In your email, please explain your situation and the reason for your request.